trvthomas/POS/README.md

 - Fork this project and make it your own.
 - Submit pull requests with improvements or bug fixes.
 - Share your thoughts, ideas, or use cases in the Issues tab.
+> [!NOTE]
+> Since this project was originally developed in Spanish, most backend variables, database tables, and column names are in Spanish.
+While the interface is in English, contributors might encounter Spanish terms in the codebase and database structure.
+Feel free to refactor and adapt as needed!

 ## Want More Fun? 🛠️
 Here are a few challenges you can try with TRV Solutions POS System: